Kanishk-13/samadhaan-civic-issue-management/README.md

-# Jharkhand Civic Issue Reporter
+#Civic Issue Reporter

-A comprehensive crowdsourced civic issue reporting and resolution system designed for the Government of Jharkhand.
+A comprehensive crowdsourced civic issue reporting and resolution system designed for the Government.
 This platform enables citizens to report civic issues like potholes, broken streetlights, waste management problems, and more, while providing administrators with powerful tools to manage and resolve these issues efficiently.

 ## 🌟 Features